RoboticsIOEPC/roboticsioepc.github.io/content/english/blog/achievements/ioe_robocon_2016.md

 draft: false
 ---

-Robotics Association Nepal (RAN) organizes the annual event named YANTRA.
-In year 2073 B.S. our club has participated in YANTRA 5.0 and shows the great performance in the main event.
+Our club participated in the event 'Robocon' organized by Robotics Club Pulchowk Campus and Center for Applied Research and Development (CARD) in the year 2016.